Spinal Narrowing Overview

 - Obesity – excess body weight places more stress on the spine, which can lead to instability and tissue damage.

-- Smoking – ingredients in cigarette smoke can constrict blood vessels and limit the distribution of nutrients.
+- Smoking – ingredients in cigarette smoke can break down tissues in the spine.

 - Injury history – a spinal injury that is experienced early in life can affect spinal stability later on.